AI meeting transcription: How it works and which tools lead in 2026

 Improving audio input for transcription accuracy

 Transcription quality depends heavily on what the system receives.
 For device-level capture, the primary variables are audio input quality, network stability during the call, and how cleanly the meeting platform delivers audio to the system.
 Practical improvements include using an external microphone rather than built-in laptop audio, ensuring the video platform's echo cancellation is active, and keeping background noise minimal.
-Granola captures system audio directly on your device, bypassing the cloud routing steps that bot-based tools require.
+Granola captures system audio directly on your device, which keeps the input close to the source.

 For Zoom-specific transcription workflows, the guide on Zoom transcription methods covers the full range of options and where each breaks down.